habibsql/Ecom/README.md

 User Interface: No User interface is provided.
 You need to use post man like tools for visualization.
 Unit test: Used xunit as unit test.
 Discount policy check there.

-Future Inhencement:
+Future may be added:
-1. For scalibility and asynchonous communication Message broker (Kafka) will be implemented.
+1. For scalibility and asynchonous communication Message broker (Kafka, RabbitMq).
-2. Docker/Kubernatis deployment sample will be shown.
+2. Docker/Kubernatis based deployment.
-3. Event sourcing will be implemented.
+3. Event sourcing for working with historical data.
-4. Integration test will be implemnted.
-5. Cross cutting code will be implemnted.
+4. Cross cutting framework.
-6. Hashing will be implemted.